 Score 4 Except for the Ministry of Finance and the central bank, the government generally does not adequately inform citizens about the content and development of government policy.
 The head of government, ministers and high government officials highlight success stories and policies, but do not offer follow-up details.
-While there are no surveys that review how citizens get information on government policy, it is evident that policymaking in Turkey is not transparent or participatory.
-The government follows a selective and perception management approach to informing citizens about governmental processes.
-Although citizens in Turkey do reflect critically on politics in general, they often learn of policies only after their implementation has begun.
-Although, public opinion polls rarely provide substantial results, it can be assumed that public knowledge about government affairs is low, in contrast to public satisfaction with the government.
-While public dissatisfaction with the justice and education systems is increasing, there are a few civil society organizations that mostly satisfactorily inform the public about ongoing developments related to the health care, education and security sectors.
+There are few surveys that review how citizens get information on government policy, it is evident that policymaking in Turkey is not transparent or participatory.

+The government follows a selective approach defined by perception management when it comes to informing citizens about governmental processes.
+Although citizens in Turkey do reflect critically on politics in general, they often learn of policies only after implementation has begun.
 Policy plans are kept largely secret or are subject to last-minute changes, and the parliament's tendency to pass important measures as a part of an omnibus of legislative packages has been increasingly criticized, because it confuses the public.
-Public institution's annual activity reports only provide data about policy achievements.
+The annual activity reports issued by public institutions provide only data on policy achievements.
 A recent report on governance in Istanbul's municipalities indicated that municipalities do not provide stakeholders with sufficient information on decision-making processes.

-In the aftermath of the early presidential and parliamentary elections in June 2018, the pluralistic structure of Turkey's media was fatally undermined by the sale of Doğan Media, the flagship of Turkey's media, to Demirören media, a progovernment media conglomerate in 2018.
-Media freedoms deteriorated significantly after the failed coup attempt of 15 July 2016.
-Numerous journalists have been imprisoned without indictment, which has had an intimidating effect on other journalists.
-Consequently, it is difficult for citizens to find objective and substantive information on government policies and decision-making.

-Social media has become a widespread tool, even for the government in its public relations.
-Ministries and municipalities use social media frequently, though the information shared by executive officers is limited and propagandistic.
-Academic studies concluded that people consider social media a mechanism able to influence views and developments in two directions: government can inform its citizens and the people can influence government policies.
-In other words, social media can facilitate input-output and implementation and feedback in governmental processes.
+Social media can facilitate input-output and implementation and feedback in governmental processes.
 However, the accessibility and reliability of social media is a major obstacle.
-Some 54% of the population has access to the internet and 70% of the population expresses optimism with regard to digital transformation.
-Moreover, the recent restrictions and bans on social media on the one hand and its limited presence on the other make it ineffective.
-Furthermore, as is the case demonstrated in other countries, social media may inform people, but it also tends to re-affirm biased views and opinions among the public.
-As a result, social media may underline or even exacerbate polarization tendencies in Turkey.

-"More renewable investments high on Turkey's energy agenda," 1 November 2017, https://www.dailysabah.com/energy/2017/11/02/more-renewable-investments-high-on-turkeys-energy-agenda (accesssed 1 November 2017)

-Ömer Zeybek, "Yaşam Memnuniyeti 2017," https://medium.com/@merzeybek/ya%C5%9Fam-memnuniyeti-2017-72075f4d745a, (accesssed 27 Octoberr 2018)
+In 2018, the number of broadband internet subscribers reached 71.8 million and mobile broadband penetration significantly increased to 73.1%, though it is still below the OECD average of 102.4%.
+Moreover, the recent restrictions and bans placed on social media and its limited presence make it ineffective in disseminating policy information.

+European Commission, Turkey 2019 Report, Brussels, 29.5.2019, https://ec.europa.eu/neighbourhoodenlargement/sites/near/files/20190529-turkey- report.pdf (accessed 1 November 2019)

+T. Gülaslan, Kamu Yönetiminde Sosyal Medya Kullanımı ve Yönetimi: Temel İlkeler ve Öneriler, Phd Dissertation, Hacettepe University, Ankara, 2018.

+Bilal Alat, "Türkiye'de İl Belediye Web Sitelerinin İşlevselliği Üzerine Bir Araştırma," Fırat Üniversitesi Sosyal Bilimler Dergisi, 28(1), 2018: 93-114.